Chetan-Raut/CSS-Resources/README.md

 3. Navigate to the blog and news sections using the links in the navigation bar.
 4. Use the contact us page to send us any comments or inquiries you may have.

-## Technologies Used

-The Repository is built using the following technologies:

-- HTML5 and CSS3 for the front-end
-- JavaScript and jQuery for interactive features
-- Bootstrap for responsive design

 ## Contributing

 We welcome contributions from the community!
 If you'd like to contribute to the Repository, please follow these steps: